cunarist/solie/documentation/docs/making-strategy.md

 You can indent or outdent multiple lines at once while writing a script.
 Select all the lines you want and press `Tab` or `Shift+Tab`.
 ![](assets/example_021.png)

 If the script contains some broken code, a function that is executed periodically, such as graph update, repeatedly generates an error.
 In this case, the graph may not be updated or the simulation calculation may stop quickly.
-In that case, find out the cause in the `Status` of the `Manage` tab.
+In that case, find out the cause in the `Logs` inside the `Manage` tab.

 ### Strategy's Basic Info